Skip to content

 Zero production minimums.

-Through our PGI partnership, McDade has no minimum monthly production requirements with any individual carrier.
-We can recommend you keep your current carrier when that is the right call, or move you when it is not.
+Through our PGI partnership, McDade carries no minimum monthly production requirements with any individual carrier.
+We recommend the carrier that fits your drivers and vehicles, not the one paying us the most that month.
 Why this matters →

 Reason Two